-As the driver you are responsible for making sure passengers under the age of 15 are using an approved child restraint or safety belt.
+As the driver, you’re responsible for making sure passengers under the age of 15 are using an approved child restraint or seatbelt.

-The safety belt must be worn correctly and kept securely fastened while the vehicle is in motion on the road.
+The seatbelt must be worn correctly and kept securely fastened while the vehicle is in motion on the road.

-Passengers 15 years and over are responsible for making sure that they wear their own safety belts correctly and that they keep them fastened while the vehicle is in motion.
+Passengers 15 years and over are responsible for making sure that they wear their own seatbelts correctly and that they keep them fastened while the vehicle is in motion.

-Bus drivers in vehicles with passenger safety belts are not responsible for ensuring passengers wear them except passengers under the age of 15 sitting in a front seat alongside the driver.
+Bus drivers in vehicles with passenger seatbelts aren’t responsible for ensuring passengers wear them, except for passengers under the age of 15 sitting in a front seat alongside the driver.

-You don’t have to wear a safety belt if you:
+You don’t have to wear a seatbelt if you: